MahmoudDawood/learnings/KodeKloud/CKA Certification Course – Certified Kubernetes Administrator.md

     spec:
       - .....
         envFrom: (List of configuration maps)
-          secretKeyRef:
+          - secretKeyRef: or (secretRef) for selecting secret file directly
               name: SECRET-NAME
 - `echo -n 'secret' | base64` to encode secret before storing it in file
 - `kubectl get secret NAME -o yaml` to view the secret values
 - `echo -n 'secret' | base64 --decode` to decode a secret
 - Notes
   - Secrets are encoded NOT encrypted
-  - Secrets are not encrypted in ETCD, we have to enable encryption at rest
+  - Secrets are not encrypted in ETCD, we have to enable [encryption at rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/)
   - Secrets are available to anyone who can create pods/deployments in namespace
     - Consider Role Based Access Control (RBAC)
   - Consider 3rd party secret providers

 ### Enable Encryption at rest
-#### View secrets from etcd
+#### View secrets from etcd with hexdump
 ```
 ETCDCTL_API=3 etcdctl \
    --cacert=/etc/kubernetes/pki/etcd/ca.crt   \